tsuru/platforms/go/README.md

 Code deployment
 ---------------

-If you just run a ``git push`` of your code, tsuru will try to download all of your dependencies using ``go get`` and build your application.
+If you just run a ``tsuru app deploy`` of your code, tsuru will try to download all of your dependencies using ``go get`` and build your application.
 You can customize this behavior, see the next section for more details.